Definition of Hirschsprung Disease

 Older infants develop chronic constipation and become dependent on daily enemas for induction of bowel movement.
 Patients with Hirschsprung disease can develop enterocolitis which presents with abdominal pain, fever and bloody diarrhea.
 Enterocolitis in this group of patients can be fatal.

 Physical examination usually reveals abdominal distension with possible palpation of the colonic loops.
 Additionally, forceful expulsion of fecal material after the rectal examination is common.
 The rectum is usually empty on rectal examination.

 If the patient is not feverish, and they do not have acute abdominal pain, they can undergo a barium enema study.
 Barium enema can easily define the aganglionic from normally innervated colon.
 The aganglionic part is usually collapsed, while the normal part is dilated and appears to be normal.
 This investigation is more useful in infants rather than neonates because neonates do not have enough time to develop dilatation of the normal colonic segment above the obstruction level.

 Patients with less severe Hirschsprung disease usually present with chronic constipation, without clear findings on radiography.
 In these patients, rectal manometry is useful as it shows the failure of anorectal sphincter relaxation.

 The gold standard diagnostic test to confirm Hirschsprung disease is a histologic examination of a biopsy.
 Rectal biopsy shows the absence of ganglion cells in the submucosa plexus.
-Acetylcholinesterase staining is increased in Hirschsprung disease while calretinin, a stain of enteric ganglionic cells, is usually decreased on histologic examination.
+Acetylcholinesterase staining shows hypertrophied nerve trunks throughout the layers of bowel.
+Although calretinin staining is more accurate than acetylcholinesterase staining for diagnosis of congenital aganglionosis.

 Treatment of Hirschsprung Disease

 Patients with acute intestinal obstruction can be dehydrated due to third-space fluid loss and should be rehydrated.
 During fluid replacement therapy, enteric feeding should be discontinued and intestinal and gastric decompression might be indicated.
 Intravenous administration of balanced salt solutions may be helpful to prevent electrolyte imbalances.

 Intestinal decompression is done by rectal examination or rectal saline irrigation, both results in expulsion of the fecal material.
 In some patients, gastric decompression might be indicated if the upper gastrointestinal obstruction is suspected.
 Gastric decompression is achieved by the placement of a nasogastric tube.

 If the patient is feverish, have leukocytosis or shows signs of enterocolitis, broad-spectrum antibiotics are indicated.